Should you calculate Cpk when your process is not in control?

 "The process must first be brought into statistical control by detecting and acting upon special causes of variation.
 Then its performance is predictable, and its capability to meet customer expectations can be assessed.
 This is the basis for continual improvement."

-True, but to take it one step further, if the process is not in a state of statistical control then the validity of a Cpk value is questionable.
+True, but to take it one step further, if the process is not in a state of statistical control then the capability of the process and the validity of a Cpk value is questionable.

 Suppose your customer requires you to provide a Cpk value and does not require control charts.
-Or perhaps the customer is willing to accept lack of control as long as the Cpk is acceptable.
+Or perhaps the customer is willing to accept a lack of control as long as the Cpk is acceptable.
 You provide a "good" Cpk number and relax, knowing that your customer is satisfied.
-But have you really satisfied your customer’s need, which is to ensure that your product or service is within an acceptable specification region and consistent over time?
+But have you really satisfied your customer’s need, which is to ensure that your product or service is capable of performing within an acceptable specification region and performing consistently over time?

 A hypothetical example might clarify the point:

 Suppose I have 100 pieces of data that are grouped into units of 5 each.
-The chart above shows how the control chart and histogram of the data might look.
-In this example, the process is in control, and the Cpk = 1.252.
+The chart below shows how a control chart and histogram of the data might look.
+In this example, the control chart shows that the process is in control, and the Cpk = 0.971.

-Suppose I am evaluating another process whose mean and specifications are the same, but the Cpk = 1.803.
-Most of us would want to have the second process with the higher Cpk, but is the process necessarily better?
-Unless you determine if the process is in statistical control, you can not fairly answer this question.
+Suppose I am evaluating another process for capability and control whose mean and specifications are the same, but whose Cpk = 1.33.
+Most of us would want to have the second process with the higher Cpk, but is the quality of the process necessarily better?
+Unless you determine whether the process is in statistical control, you cannot fairly answer this question.

 As it turns out, the data is exactly the same, but what has changed is the order in which the data was grouped in the samples.
 This caused the range of the subgroups and R-bar (the average range) to be different.
 In the second data set, the data was rearranged so that the data within the sample is similar.
 The sigma of the individuals does not change, but the estimated sigma, which is used in the control limits and Cpk calculations, changes between the two distributions.

 With this example, determining if the process is in control before looking at Cpk pays off.
-Since the control chart in the second example, shown below, is not in control, you cannot be sure that its Cpk is a good representation of process capability.
-The first process, on the other hand, is in control and thus its Cpk is a good predictor of process capability.
+Since the control chart in the second example, shown below, is not in statistical control, you cannot be sure that its Cpk is a good representation of process capability.
+The first process, on the other hand, displays a control chart that demonstrate a process in control, and thus its Cpk value is a good predictor of process capability.

-If you do not have the control chart to evaluate for process control, you might be tempted to select the second process as being "better" on the basis of the higher Cpk.
+If you do not have the control chart to evaluate for process control, you might be tempted to select the second process as being "better" on the basis of the higher Cpk value.
 As this example illustrates, you cannot fairly evaluate Cpk without first establishing process control.
-You can use software such as SQCpack to create control charts and calculate Cpk.
+You can use software such as SQCpack to create control charts, draw histogram charts, and calculate capability indices such as Cpk.